makandra/geordi/README.md

 Geordi is (partially) tested with Cucumber and Aruba.
 Run all tests with `rake`.
 Of course you're free to use `geordi tests` ;)

+**Note** that Geordi still needs to support Ruby 1.8.7, so make sure you only use syntax that was valid back then (e.g. the :old => hash syntax).
+Unfortunately, it is really hard to get Geordi's tests running on 1.8.7, so you need to make sure it runs on 1.8.7 manually.